 Thatch is the intermingled layer of living and dead stems, leaves, and roots that exist between the soil and green vegetation.
 A thin thatch layer (¼-½ inch) provides some benefits such as surface cushioning, increased wear tolerance, and temperature moderation.
 Excessive thatch (1 inch or more) can cause a variety of lawn problems.
 Fescues and perennial ryegrass produce thatch slowly but zoysia, Bermuda, and bluegrass tend to be heavy thatch producers.

-· Prevent water and air from reaching the soil and root zone, thus reducing the turf's tolerance to drought and temperature extremes.
+· Prevents water and air from reaching the soil and root zone, thus reducing the turf's tolerance to drought and temperature extremes.

-· Provide a protective home for insect pests (billbugs, chinch bugs, and sod webworm larvae) and disease fungi.
+· Provides a protective home for insect pests (billbugs, chinch bugs, and sod webworm larvae) and disease fungi.

-· Prevent certain insecticides and herbicides from penetrating the soil level, making them ineffective.
+· Prevents certain insecticides and herbicides from penetrating the soil level, making them ineffective.

 · Interfere with overseeding.